-Period of Review: Include activity for the past 5 years with the exception of materials used in a previous promotion action with a positive outcome involving a 220 action
+Period of Review:Include activity for the past 5 years with the exception of materials used in a previous promotion action with a positive outcome involving a 220 actionApproval Authority:VPAPChecklist:Attachment C-6

-Approval Authority: VPAP

 All faculty members, including those at open steps (Professor V and above) and those who hold administrative appointments, are required to be reviewed every five (5) years (APM 200-0 and APM 220-80-b).
 For a 100%-time academic administrator (as defined by APM 246) who has held the administrative position for five (5) years, an administrative review may be used in lieu of a personnel review.
-Per 240-24-b for initial appointments and five-year reviews, the Chancellor, after consultation with the Academic Senate, shall appoint a committee to advise him or her.
+Per 240-24-b for initial appointments and five-year reviews, the Chancellor, after consultation with the Academic Senate, shall appoint an advisory committee.
 In all cases, the Academic Senate and the faculty of the respective Division, College, School, or other similar academic unit will be consulted.